-3 Data Selection and Shear-Wave Splitting Analysis
+3. Data Selection and Shear-Wave Splitting Analysis

-Our teleseismic dataset was obtained from the IRIS Data Management Center (DMC) and comprised all broadband seismograph stations in the region spanning 166-133°W and 53-72°N. This included the AK, AT, AV, CN, IM, NY, TA, XV, YE, and ZE networks.
-We inspected seismograms of SKS and SKKS phases for earthquakes of mb≥6 occurring at epicentral distances of $\geq 88^{\circ}$ from 2011 to 2018 (Figure 2).
-We also inspected all earthquakes of mb≥5.7-5.9 of depth >400km.
-In total 2233 earthquake-station pairs were examined, and 582 were incorporated in the final dataset (Figure 2).
-Seismograms were filtered prior to splitting analysis using a zero-phase Butterworth bandpass filter with corner frequencies of 0.04 and 0.3 Hz.
-Splitting parameters were constrained using the semiautomated method of Teanby et al. [2004], which is based on the Silver and Chan [1991] approach.
+Our teleseismic data set was obtained from the Incorporated Research Institutions for Seismology Data Management Center and comprised all broadband seismograph stations in the region spanning 166-133°W and 53-72°N. This included the AK, AT, AV, CN, IM, NY, TA, XV, YE, and ZE networks.
+We inspected seismograms of SKS and SKKS phases for earthquakes of mb $\geq$ 6 occurring at epicentral distances of $\geq$ 88° from 2011 to 2018 (Figure 2).
+We also inspected all earthquakes of mb $\geq$ 5.7-5.9 of depth >400 km.
+In total, 2,233 earthquake-station pairs were examined, and 582 were incorporated in the final data set (Figure 2).
+Seismograms were filtered prior to splitting analysis using a zero-phase Butterworth band-pass filter with corner frequencies of 0.04 and 0.3 Hz.
+Splitting parameters were constrained using the semiautomated method of Teanby et al. (2004), which is based on the Silver and Chan (1991) approach.
 The horizontal components are rotated and time-shifted to minimize the second eigenvalue of the covariance matrix for particle motion within a time window around the SKS pulse.
-This is equivalent to linearizing the particle motion and minimizing the tangential component of the shear wave energy.
-A so-called 'null' measurement results when the particle motion is linearized initially.
-Nulls indicate that the anisotropic fast direction is either perpendicular or parallel to the backazimuth of the wave, or that the mantle below the station is isotropic.
+This is equivalent to linearizing the particle motion and minimizing the tangential component of the shear-wave energy.
+A so-called "null" measurement results when the particle motion is linearized initially.
+Nulls indicate that the anisotropic fast direction is either perpendicular or parallel to the backazimuth of the wave or that the mantle below the station is isotropic.
 Null measurements therefore have an inherent 90° ambiguity.
-The Silver and Chan [1991] approach takes a single, manually picked, shear-wave analysis window.
-In the cluster analysis approach of Teanby et al. [2004], however, the splitting analysis is performed for a range of window lengths and cluster analysis is utilized to find measurements that are stable over many different windows.
+The Silver and Chan (1991) approach takes a single, manually picked, shear-wave analysis window.
+In the cluster analysis approach of Teanby et al. (2004), however, the splitting analysis is performed for a range of window lengths, and cluster analysis is utilized to find measurements that are stable over many different windows.
 All splitting parameters were determined after analysis of 100 different windows.
-Once clusters of stable results have been found, the final choice of φ and δt corresponds to the measurement with the lowest error (determined via an F-test to calculate the 95% confidence interval for the optimum values for φ and δt) in the cluster with the smallest variance.
+Once clusters of stable results have been found, the final choice of $\phi$ and $\delta t$ corresponds to the measurement with the lowest error (determined via an F test to calculate the 95% confidence interval for the optimum values for $\phi$ and $\delta t$ ) in the cluster with the smallest variance.
 Figure 3 shows an example of the analysis, while Figure 4 shows an example of a null.

-We typically obtained between 2 and 6 good quality splitting measurements per station.
+We typically obtained between two and six good quality splitting measurements per station.
 The backazimuthal distribution of station-earthquake pairs is uneven, with earthquake locations dominantly in the western Pacific (Figure 2).
-This limits our ability to resolve complex patterns of seismic anisotropy such as dipping or multiple anisotropic layers, which manifest as backazimuthal variations in φ and δ t [e.g., Savage and Silver, 1993; Liddell et al., 2017].
+This limits our ability to resolve complex patterns of seismic anisotropy such as dipping or multiple anisotropic layers, which manifest as backazimuthal variations in $\phi$ and $\delta t$ (e.g., Liddell et al., 2010; Savage & Silver, 1993).